 |Services||Neuro-disability, Brain injury & stroke, Mental ill-health, Complex dementia|

 Welcome to Fairburn Mews

-At Fairburn Mews, care and activity plans are built around our service users to both support and encourage them to be happy, fulfilled and meet personal goals.
+At Fairburn Mews nursing home in Castleford, the specialist team care for people living with neuro-disabilities, mental ill-health, dementia, stroke and brain injuries.
+Care and activity plans are built with our service users to both support and encourage them to be happy, fulfilled and meet personal goals.
 Goals set are personal to each individual, identified by working closely with individuals, families and professionals, to ensure outcomes of care are achievable.

 Life at Fairburn Mews

 Social activities, leisure interests and hobbies are all part of a healthy, balanced life.
 The Fairburn Mews team support service users to make choices about how they live their lives, their hobbies and interests and where appropriate, access to education and volunteering.
 Regular service user forums allow people to share their views and develop future activities as well as commenting on the day-to-day running of their home.

 A patio garden is level and accessible for all and includes areas for socialising and relaxing, with raised beds and planters for gardening.
 Service users, the Fairburn Mews team, friends and family all enjoy BBQs, summer fairs and other events throughout the year.